muratk5n/thirdwave/en/README.md

 the membrane at 800°C, but as the extraction proceeds, temperature gradients and entropic effects lead to efficiency drops.
-Clark et al. developed a nickel-based glass-ceramic composite interconnect that allowed for the design of a more complex reactor pathway (see the Perspective by Shih and Haile).
+Clark et al. developed a nickel-based glass-ceramic composite interconnect that allowed for the design of a more complex reactor pathway...
 Counterflowing streams balanced heat flows and maintained stable operating conditions that enabled 99% efficiency of hydrogen recovery"

 [[-]](https://www.science.org/doi/10.1126/science.abj3951)